Kira060200/TapAnime/README.md

 *one more minigame coming soon

-Right now, it has only the single-player mode(you are asked a seris of questions, the questions are based on major anime titles).
-I am working on the quick-play mode and it should be available soon !
+Right now, it has single-player,qucikplay and competitive mode(you are asked a seris of questions, the questions are based on major anime titles).

 ### Screenshots